-1. How much of my pay may the Employer redirect?
+01. How much of my pay may the Employer redirect?

 Each year, we will automatically contribute on your behalf enough of your compensation to pay for the insurance coverage provided unless you elect not to receive any or all of such coverage.
 You may also elect to have us contribute on your behalf enough of your compensation to pay for any other benefits that you elect under the Plan.
-These amounts will be deducted from your pay over the course of the year.
+These amounts will be deducted from your pay over the course of the year on a per payroll basis.

-2. What happens to contributions made to the Plan?
+02. What happens to contributions made to the Plan?

-Before each Plan Year begins, you will select the benefits you want and how much of the contributions should go toward each benefit.
+Prior to the Plan start date each year, you must decide on the amount of pre-tax dollars you want to contribute to the Plan.
 It is very important that you make these choices carefully based on what you expect to spend on each covered benefit or expense during the Plan Year.
-Later, they will be used to pay for the expenses as they arise during the Plan Year.
+Later, those dollars will be used to pay those expenses as they arise during the Plan Year.
+In addition, you should also note that any previous benefit payments made from any Account under the Plan that are unclaimed (e.g., uncashed benefit checks) at the end of the Plan Year following the period of coverage in which the gualifying expense was incurred will be forfeited to the Employer.